emotion-js/emotion/.changeset/grumpy-suits-cough.md

 '@emotion/use-insertion-effect-with-fallbacks': minor
 ---

 Source code has been migrated to TypeScript.
-From now on type declarations will be emitted based on that, instead of being hand-written.